mguludag/OpenCV-4.1.0-Precompiled-Binaries/README.md

 You can simply download the repo and unzip to C:\ drive then unpack the 7z archive in the doc folder and move this folder and .qch file to Qt Docs folder inside your Qt installation folder.
 Thats it!

 ## How to use in your Qt Projects and Qt Creator?
-After the installation completed open your project file (.pro file) and add this line below:
+After the installation completed then open your project file (.pro file) and add this line below:

      include(C:/opencv/opencv410.pri)